nithira2005/nithira2005/README.md

-My name is Nithira Rajapaksha, and I am an enthusiastic game developer with a specialization in Unity.
+<h2 align="center">My name is Nithira Rajapaksha</h2>,
+I am an enthusiastic game developer with a specialization in Unity.
 I am deeply passionate about creating captivating gaming experiences.

            -🔭 Currently, I am immersed in the world of 3D game development.

            -🌱 My focus lies in expanding my skills in Unity game development.

            -💬 I have a deep interest in the realms of gaming and space exploration, constantly seeking new knowledge and insights in these fascinating areas.